-Security: The loan is secured by a lien upon the net revenues of the capital facility expansion
+Security: The loan is secured by a lien upon the net revenues of the capital facility expansion charges and net revenues of the water and sewer system.
+The lien is junior and

 The Debt Service Schedule is not available until final close out, which is expected in FY2022.